pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform can be found in the `process_image()` function from lines 341 through 383 in the file `p2.py`.
-The perspective transform is performed on the binary combo image based on the source (`srcpoints`) and destination (`dstpoints`) points.
+The perspective transform is performed on the binary combo image from the previous step based on the source (`srcpoints`) and destination (`dstpoints`) points.
 I chose to hardcode the source and destination points in the following manner:

 ```python
     # 2) Define 4 source points